Wednesday, 19 December 2018

 Ooh!
 Ooh!
-I've got two!
-There's a narrow door on the left, and the plinth rises on the right.
+I've got one!
+The plinth rises on the right.
 Otherwise, just the same as before.
 The repetition is relentless.
 Yes, we get the idea - the Tudors were the best thing since sliced heads.

 Monday, 1 October 2018